 Even though we have drastically reduced our prices to help residents of Houston find affordable wisdom teeth removal care, our prices can still be cumbersome for some people.
-We need to go over why this particular procedure can be so pricey so that you have a better understanding of the risks involved with your dental team.
+We need to go over why this particular procedure can be so pricey so that you better understand the risks involved with your dental team.

-- Supply and material costs: The cost of supplies ranging from IV bags, blades, to surgical instruments can be quite expensive for your surgery team
+- Supply and material costs: The cost of supplies ranging from IV bags, blades to surgical instruments can be pretty expensive for your surgery team

 - Risks involved: It takes great skill and precision to remove wisdom teeth (especially if they are impacted).
-The difficulty of the procedure makes the treatment more expensive
+In addition, the difficulty of the procedure makes the treatment more expensive.

-What Finance Options Are There For Wisdom Teeth Extraction?
+What Finance Options Are Available For Wisdom Teeth Extractions?

-At Best Dental, we offer multiple finance options for our patients who are needing their wisdom teeth removed.
-We want to make getting your wisdom teeth removed as affordable as we can.
-We also understand that getting your wisdom teeth extracted is not a cheap endeavor even with the discounts that we offer.
-Let’s go over some finance options that you have:
+At Best Dental, we offer multiple finance options for our patients who need their wisdom teeth removed.
+Naturally, we want to get your wisdom teeth removed as affordable as possible.
+However, we also understand that getting your wisdom teeth extracted is not a cheap endeavor, even with our discounts.
+So, let’s go over some finance options that you have:

-- Third party financing that allows for small monthly payments at 0% interest for up to 24 months.
-For those who qualify, costs can be as low as $59 a month.
+- Third-party financing allows for small monthly payments at 0% interest for 24 months.
+Costs can be as low as $59 a month for those who qualify.